manoj633/manoj633/README.md

 - 📫 How to reach me **manojshimoga38@gmail.com**

-- 🥅 2024 Goals: Contribute more to Open Source projects and complete MERN stack.
+- 🥅 2024 Goals: Contribute to Open Source projects and complete the MERN stack.

 - 👀 I love to explore new technologies

 - 📄 Know more about me [https://](https://)

 - 🇮🇳 I'm from India.

-- ⚡ FunFact: I love to spend most of my time using my laptop (hobby projects and others) and listening to Beethoven 🎶 😆.

 ---